smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 There aren't many use cases for the disjoint sets data structure, but it is really useful in solving certain graph problems.
 It can be implemented in a few lines of code and made fast by adding path compression.
+File this away somewhere so it will be handy when you need it.